Frequently asked questions

 Sources: About OlenArc · Alaska Business feature · AKSBDC press release

-Fixed-price is offered alongside T&M for bounded modules.
-Capture-phase research and prototype engagements run 3–6 weeks fixed price and can be sized to fit smaller procurement thresholds (including the $10K federal micro-purchase threshold when a prime is using card-swipe procurement — see the Federal teaming FAQ for federal-specific detail).
+You can choose fixed-price or T&M for a bounded module.
+Capture-phase research and prototype work fits under smaller procurement thresholds (including the $10K federal micro-purchase threshold when a prime is using card-swipe procurement — see the Federal teaming FAQ for federal-specific detail).
+Tell us the scope and the budget on the first call and we’ll give you a price band before any commitment.

 Sources: Capabilities › Module shapes